datum-cloud/docs/content/en/docs/tasks/developer-guide/_index.md

     ```shell
     make run
     ```

-## Deploying Resources
+## Create Datum Resources

-### Registering a Location
+### Register a Self Managed Location

 Before creating a workload, a Location must be registered.

-Use the following example manifest:
+Use the following example manifest to create a location which Datum's control plane will be responsible for managing, replacing `GCP_PROJECT_ID` with your GCP project id:

 ```yaml
 apiVersion: networking.datumapis.com/v1alpha